cnr-isti-vclab/TagLab/README.md

 ## Installing TagLab

 ### Step 0: Dependencies
-Before installing TagLab, be sure to have installed __Python 3.7.x, 3.8.x or 3.9.x__, and __NVIDIA CUDA Toolkit__ on Linux or Windows.
+Before installing TagLab, be sure to have installed __a 64 bit version of Python 3.7.x, 3.8.x or 3.9.x__, and __NVIDIA CUDA Toolkit__ on Linux or Windows.
 You can check if they are properly installed by running the following commands in a shell (bash on Linux, poweshell on Windows; for MacOS just check the Python version):

 ```
 python3 --version